phillipnunes/github-app/README.md

 # GitHub App

-> This application searches the GitHub repository using various criteria:
+> This application was developed using Vue and searches the GitHub repository using various criteria:
 [Documentation](https://help.github.com/articles/searching-repositories/)

 ## How to use